gmac/schema-stitching-handbook/versioning-schema-releases/README.md

-# Chapter 11 – Versioned schema releases
+# Chapter 11 – Versioning schema releases

 This example demonstrates using a GitHub repo as a central registry that coordinates the versioning and release of subschemas.
 Similar to the goals of [managed federation](https://www.apollographql.com/docs/federation/managed-federation/overview/), a central registry allows subschemas to be precomposed and tested together before releasing into production.
 This isn't difficult to setup&mdash;a simple Git repo with some light code wrappings can generally get the job done as well or better than [hosted services](https://www.apollographql.com/docs/studio/getting-started/#1-create-your-account).
 In fact, using a Git repo offers several distinct advantages: